norsk-datateknikk/SVA-Utility/README.md

 Note that the analyzer only saves the content visible on the screen.
 Ensure that the S21 dB mag and phase are visible.

-By Norsk Datateknikk.
+By Norsk Datateknikk AS.
 Contact for consulting and product develpment at https://norskdatateknikk.no/

 ## Available on PYPI
 [![Downloads](https://pepy.tech/badge/svautil)](https://pepy.tech/project/svautil)